-Under the new plan, Visa, MasterCard and a number of banks would now pay merchants a maximum of $6.24 billion, a reduction from the $7.25 billion originally proposed and a fraction of the nearly $250 billion in fees charged during the period covered by the suit.
-And negotiations are continuing on whether to change the way Visa and MasterCard set the complex matrix of swipe fees followed by virtually all banks that issue their cards, a practice retailers contend is a price-fixing arrangement that violates federal antitrust law.
+Under the new plan, Visa, MasterCard and a number of banks would now pay merchants a maximum of $6.24 billion, a reduction from the $7.25 billion originally offered and still only a fraction of the nearly $250 billion in fees charged during the period covered by the suit.
+And negotiations are continuing on whether to change the way Visa and MasterCard set the complex matrix of swipe fees followed by virtually all banks that issue their cards, a practice retailers say violates federal antitrust law.

 NRF is closely watching the next phase of the settlement negotiations but said "significant changes" in the way swipe fees are set are "integral to helping merchants."
 The monetary settlement alone is inadequate without "ending the practices that lead to these anticompetitive fees," NRF said.

 The settlement proposal comes in a lawsuit filed in 2005 by a group of small retailers without the involvement of NRF or most major retailers.
 The original settlement was approved by a U.S. District Court judge in 2013 but rejected by a broad cross section of the retail industry because of its failure to adequately address growing swipe fees.
 NRF and retailer companies appealed the approval, which was overturned in 2016 by the 2nd U.S. Circuit Court of Appeals.
-Last year, the Supreme Court refused to take up the case, letting the appellate ruling stand, sending the case back to trial court for further attempts to reach a resolution.
+In 2017, the Supreme Court refused to take up the case, letting the appellate ruling stand and sending the case back to trial court for further attempts to reach a resolution.